shingosakamoto/botinaday/luis/1_LUIS.md

-# 1_Luis
+# 2. Create your first LUIS app

-Estimated Time: 20-30 minutes
+Estimated Time: 40-60 minutes

 ## What LUIS is